Desolate Oath

 "It's called a nautiloid.
 An illithid warship."

-I gesture toward a few scattered illithid carcasses.
+I gesture toward a few scattered illithid bodies.
 Shriveled, peaceful, and empty.
-I can tell the image of the ruined bodies fills her with both wonder and dread.
-"Illithids are creatures that function as a collective, relying heavily on psionic powers and communication.
+"Illithids travel the realms, functioning as a collective.
+They rely on psionic powers for control and communication.
 They are insidious and parasitic."

-With great difficulty, I begin to open up.
-"My company and I are survivors of this crash.
-How we survived, we don't know, but we remain united under a common cause: to find a cure."
+"My companions and I are survivors of this crash.
+We don't know how we survived, but we remain united under a common cause: to find a cure."

-She shakes her head.
+Steady by my side, she subtly shakes her head.
 "A cure?
-A cure for what?"
+For what?"

 I'm quiet, weighing the question in my mind.
 "If I change, I become a thrall in an army that threatens worlds beyond our fathom."